gawin233/renaiss-monitor-tgbot/README.md

 renaiss_v12_deals.json: History of pushed deals to prevent duplicates. renaiss_user_activity.json: Cache for user activity status to detect new events.
 ```
-⚠️ Disclaimer
+⚠️⚠️ ⚠️  Disclaimer
 This script is for educational and experimental purposes only.
 Users are responsible for complying with the Renaiss platform's Terms of Service.
-The author assumes no responsibility for any account-related risks or financial losses.
+The author assumes no responsibility for any account-related risks or financial losses.⚠️ ⚠️ ⚠️